p2p-org/p2p-wallet-web/README.md

 # Project overview

 We use `lerna` to manage packages which are residing under the `packages` directory.
-To lint and format our code, sush tools as `eslint` and `prettier` are used.
+To lint and format our code, such tools as `eslint` and `prettier` are used.
 ```
 p2p-wallet-web
-├── .gihub
+├── .github
 ├── .husky
 ├── node_modules
 ├── src